jayeshCodes/RABApp-Challenge/README.md

 6. The changes made in the Movement Data reflect in the Farm Data as well.

 ## App Design
 1. The app uses four main tables as of now with more tables to be integrated soon(check Future improvements section).
+Please refer to the Database schema section for the database schema.
 2. The Spring Boot app utilizes Spring Data JPA to get, post, put and delete records from both movement and farm data.
 3. The frontend is constructed using Angular(typescript) framework with bootstrap css and custom css elements.
 4. Maptiler SDK is used to implement the map features.